coderefinery/template-workshop-webpage/content/join.md

 - Have your own team (breakout room of ~5) during the course.
 - Help keep the team on track.
 You are the first line, but you don't need to know everything.
 - Call for other help when needed.
-We are constantly moving around exercise rooms anyway.
+We have the collaborative Q&A document for everyone.

 **Am I good enough to be a team leader?**  If you are asking this question, probably you are.
-You should have some familiarity with Git, provide some initial advice on obvious error messages, and be able to call us for advanced help when it's needed.
+If you have some familiarity with Git, you can provide some initial advice on obvious error messages, but the idea is that you are able to ask for advanced help when it's needed.

 **You don't have to be located in the Nordics**.
 We welcome volunteers from institutions also outside the Nordics because volunteer team leaders help